Adoption readiness

 Jindos need 45–90 minutes of structured exercise daily.
 In apartments, this usually means two intentional walks plus mental enrichment — not just a quick trip outside to use the bathroom.

 Mental stimulation matters as much as physical exercise.
 A Jindo who gets a 20-minute sniff walk with problem-solving opportunities will often be calmer than one who runs at full speed for 10 minutes and then lies bored for the rest of the day.
+The goal is a tired brain, not just a tired body.

 Practical enrichment ideas for apartment Jindos